 The winner of the Man Booker Prize receives £50.000 and all the shortlisted authors receive a cheque for £2.500 and a designer bound copy of their book.
 You can see the previous winners and short-listed writers here.

-Starting with 2016, there is also an annual award for books translated in English and published in the UK – the Man Booker International Prize.
+Starting with 2016, there is also an annual award for books translated into English and published in the UK – the Man Booker International Prize.

 § Neustadt International Prize for Literature